auryr/parcheGame/readme.md

 ## What is Aur-Cheesi?
-###Is my own version of the game parcheesi, which is a game that consist in a board ,two dice, four pieces per player that they have to move around the board.
+###This my own version of the game parcheesi, which is a game that consist in a board ,two dice, four pieces per player that they have to move around the board.
 In this game the players are kingdoms trying to conquer another kingdom sending their warriors.

-###I choose it , cause it's a game that I really enjoyed playing when I was a child, it brings back good memories
+### I choose it , cause it's a game that I really enjoyed playing when I was a child, it brings back good memories

-##How to Play Aur-Cheesi
+## How to Play Aur-Cheesi
 * The first player is selected through a random, after that players go in order.
 * The players roll two dice and as many point they get, they move a selected warrior.
 * The player who gets the same number in both dices, gets an extra turn.